 Many landlords are reluctant to rent to individuals with a criminal record, and the stigma associated with having a felony often leads to discrimination.

 Additionally, legal restrictions in some states prevent felons, particularly those with certain types of convictions, from living in specific areas or types of housing, such as public housing.
+But felons have rights to obtain a passport on the bases of criminal record and legal status.

 State by State Second Chance Approved Apartments In USA